Bor, South Sudan: History

 Bor is of historical importance to the people of South Sudan.
 It was in Malek, a small settlement about 19 km south of Bor, that one of the first modern Christian missions in present-day South Sudan was established by Archibald Shaw in 1906.
 Bor became the first area to host a Church Missionary Society station in 1906.

 Malek was turned into a missionary stronghold in the Upper Nile Region.
 Shaw opened the first primary school in Malek.
 This school produced the first indigenous Anglican bishop to be consecrated in Dinkaland, Rt.
 Rev. Daniel Deng Atong, followed the Nikonora Achiek Deng Ariir.
 Daniel Deng Atong became the first to be baptized in Bor.

+Bor was an epicenter of the start of the Second Sudanese Civil War.
+In Malual-Chaat barrack, statues of liberators and destroyed weapons are conserved and exhibited at historical heritage site.

 Following the 2013 South Sudanese coup d'état attempt, Bor was contested in several weeks of combat between the national army and rebels led by Riek Machar due to its influential status on national affairs.
 A portion of the Nuer White Army joined the fighting as well.

 In 2016, Bor was designated as the seat of Bor Municipality.
 The same order sub-divided the former Bor County into five smaller counties, each containing a single payam.
 These new counties were Bor South County (Kolnyang payam), Bor East County (Anyidi Payam), Bor Central county (Makuach Payam), Bor West County (Baidit Payam), and Bor North County (Jalle Payam).